Australia's NAB posts flat Q3 cash profit as bad debts, costs rise

 Mr Khan said that despite the increase in bad debts, NAB's asset quality remained "broadly sound in overall terms".

-NAB's common equity tier-1 ratio rose to 10.4 per cent as of June 30 from 10per cent on March 31.
+NAB's common equity tier-1 ratio rose to 10.4 per cent as at June 30 from 10 per cent on March 31.
+REUTERS